DATA/CPSC 350 — Applications of Databases — Spring 2026

 (I'm not discouraging you from reading any of the other sections as well if

-this semester.
+you're interested.
 The above is a "must have" list, though.
-If you know those
+If you know

-sections, I think that's a minimally sufficient set and you'll be good to go
+those sections, I think that's a minimally sufficient set and you'll be good

 Getting some practice